KneesDev/PurelapCSS/README.md

 <button class="btn-primary">Click me</button>
 ```

-There are many examples of Purelap compoments on this site.
+You can find many demonstrations of the components on [this site](https://secton.eu.org/purelapexamples).

 ## Badges